Our OCDSB Students

 The school board is committed to building a welcoming and inclusive environment where every student feels safe and valued while learning.
 It’s a place where cultural diversity is celebrated as part of schools’ many successes.

-The OCDSB has over 9,000 full-time and part-time staff.
+The OCDSB has almost 10,000 full-time, part-time, and occasional staff.
 Inspiring learning and building citizenship requires dedicated employees who are on the front lines and behind the scenes of our schools.
 We all work every day toward the goal of providing an exceptional learning community for all students.

 Creativity, innovation, possibility.
 That’s what education is all about.
 Dedicated to creating a culture of innovation, caring and social responsibility, learn about the OCDSB 2019-2023 Strategic Plan here.